OMW Lancer Review – OMG this is good.

 DKP of the OMW Calvary

 Plus, OMWEV is a new brand that is eager to prove itself, while Evolve (with all its good and bad) put a premium tax on its board.
-While both boards have comparable specs, the Calvary is almost $1000 cheaper at $1,599 (launch price).
+While both boards have comparable specs, the Cavalry is almost $1000 cheaper at $1,599 (launch price).

 It will help you get a small monetary discount and help us out too.
 On top of that, you’ll be tagged as an Electric Skateboard HQ customer and probably be treated better.
 Cheers!